Special Access Scheme: Guidance for health practitioners and sponsors

 Version 1.1, September 2017

 This guidance is for health practitioners and sponsors involved in providing patients with access to unapproved therapeutic goods (goods which are not entered in the Australian Register of Therapeutic Goods (ARTG)) through the Special Access Scheme (SAS).
-It outlines the various access pathways and your regulatory obligations when accessing and supplying unapproved therapeutic goods.
+It outlines the various access pathways and the regulatory obligations when accessing and supplying unapproved therapeutic goods.

 Special Access Scheme

-Most therapeutic goods are required to be evaluated for quality, safety and efficacy and included in the ARTG before they can be supplied in Australia.
+Therapeutic goods are required to be evaluated for quality, safety and efficacy and included in the ARTG before they can be supplied in Australia.

 The SAS provides for the import and supply of an unapproved therapeutic good to a single patient on a case-by-case basis.

 It is expected that the prescribing health practitioner will have considered all appropriate treatment options that are included on the ARTG and available in Australia prior to considering accessing an unapproved good under the SAS for their patient(s).